biolaakinsanmi/youngcapital_test/README.md

 ## RUN FUNCTION

-In your CLI console, cd into the solution directory and run `node function.js`.
-The CLI would display a log of the calculated fare.
+In your CLI console, cd into the solution directory and run `npm install` to install jest.
+Then, run `npm run test`.
+The CLI would display a log of the test results from tests in `get-ride-cost.test.js`.

 The `review.json` file contains an array of stations with both `name` and `passFare`(cost of passing through the station) properties.

-The `function.js` file contains all the code/functions.
-Line `120` is the main call to run the function.
+The `get-ride-cost.js` file contains the exported `getRideCost` function.

-Edit the two parameters passed by entering any other two station names from the `review.json` list.
-Entering a station name, not on the list displays a notice.
-Also, entering the same names for both parameters informs you that no fare is being charged.
+Tests are listed in `get-ride-cost.test.js`.

 ## Further help